Sonic-Amiga/CenMiniCom/README.md

 2. Some old and hard-to-find chips are replaced with easier to find analogs.
-Since i live in Russia some or these replacements are Soviet/Russian clones of original chips.
+Since i live in Russia some or these replacements are Soviet/Russian clones of original chips (see table below)

-3. Edge connector is replaced by 2x36 even-odd pin header because card slots of the required size are impossible to find.
+3. AM2911 is replaced by a third am2909

+4. Some of line twisting, present in the original schematics, redone for easier layout.

+See git log for more verbose history

 Russian characters in this file are using UTF-8 character set.